MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 In our testing, commands occasionally need to be run multiple times.
 The same principle applies to other actions.
 For example, if you create a new file and it doesn't appear, try touching the file.

-If you have top do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).
+If you have to do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

 ** Work Around:  **
 Build scripts such that they try commands multiple times.
 If a command fails, try again.